 What I learned during my investigation is that it is all about IoT and everything is in the Cloud.
 That is great when you have a reliable internet connection and an ISP that keeps you connected all the time.
 But what if you live in a 3rd world country (like me) and your ISP disconnects you very often without informing you and without any reason.
 Yesterday night my connection was down for 1 hour, last week it was 3 hours and beginning of this month we were cut off for 24 hours.
 Then IoT is useless and your devices are clueless what’s going on and cannot be controlled anymore.

-For me it was very important that as much as functionality is secured even if your ISP decides to cut you off for maintenance (or whatever reason they come up with).
-Specially security functions should still be working even if your local WiFi network stops working.
+Moreover, for me, it was very important that functionality was secured so that even if my ISP decides to cut me off for maintenance (or whatever reason they come up with), my security functions should still be working even if my local WiFi network stops working.

 So I came up with my own list of requirements:

 - mostly functional if server goes down